 The list of accessory lifts for the squat is endless, but here are our favourites:

 - Good morning: if your squats (or deadlifts) are limited by your back strength, good mornings are great for bulking up your spinal erectors.
-They’re good for your hips and hamstrings, too, making them a great all-around accessory lift for both the squat and deadlift.
+They’re good for your hips and hamstrings, too, making them a great accessory lift for both the squat and deadlift.
 If your quads aren’t limiting you on the squat, these are a solid choice.

 - Step-up: this is another great exercise for bulking up your quads.
-Step-ups tend to be a bit easier and lighter than the leg press, allowing you to toss them onto the end of a workout without much trouble.
+Step-ups tend to be a bit easier and lighter than the leg press, allowing you to toss them onto the end of a tiring workout.